Age-Old Wisdom meets Modern Tools

 - Use electric space heaters in living or work areas.
 These are more efficient than the furnace for localized heating, and they will allow you to set the thermostat lower for the whole house.
 Always be sure to use space heaters in open areas only.

 - Put on layers.
 The real trick to staying warm is to dress in layers, so get a few pairs of long underwear and long-sleeve undershirts that you can wear in addition to your regular lounge clothes.
 Don’t underestimate the heating power of a wool sweater!
+Don’t forget about slippers!
+And if you’re really chilly, wear a cap or hat!

 - Drink a warm drink.
 Though consuming the hot liquid will only warm you marginally, holding a warm mug in your hands can really help!